rebecca-pete/cobol-ciao/README.md

 ## How to use this program

- *Note:* The following instructions are optimized for a Mac user running VS Code.
+The following instructions are optimized for a Mac user running VS Code.

 1. Clone this repo to your local machine.